Crazy-Marvin/EllaTheGame/.github/CONTRIBUTING.md

 - Fork the repository and contribute to the forked repo in a new branch `yourfeature`
 - Send a pull request to the origin `development` branch be reviewed.

-Use [Android Studio](https://developer.android.com/studio/) to edit the source.
+Use your preferred editor to edit the source.

 Following a successful PR review, the project maintainer will merge your contribution into the project.

 Releases are based on the `trunk` branch.
 A maintainer will create a tagged release and attach a signed .apk.
 The .apk will go to Google Play too then.
-F-Droid checks this repository and will start a build when one of their build servers is available.

 Hooray!
-You have successfully contributed to Flashy!
+You have successfully contributed to Ella - The Game!

-## How to Contribute Translations
+## How to contribute translations

-The translation is managed by Weblate which is accessible under [https://hosted.weblate.org/engage/flashy/](https://hosted.weblate.org/engage/flashy/).
+The translation is managed by Weblate which is accessible under [https://hosted.weblate.org/engage/ella-the-game/](https://hosted.weblate.org/engage/ella-the-game/).
 We have two components:
-- `Flashy` for the app itself
+- `Ella - The Game` for the app itself
-- `Metadata` for the store description (F-Droid & Google Play) and changelogs
+- `Metadata` for the store description (Google Play) and changelogs
 - `Glossary` is not used yet

 Hooray!
-You have successfully contributed to Flashy!
+You have successfully contributed to Ella - The Game!

-## How to Open a Bug Report or Feature Request
+## How to open a bug report or feature request

 We use GitHub issues for the management of issues, bugs and features.
-You may open an issue by following [https://github.com/Crazy-Marvin/Flashy/issues/new/choose](https://github.com/Crazy-Marvin/Flashy/issues/new/choose).
+You may open an issue by following [https://github.com/Crazy-Marvin/EllaTheGame/issues/new/choose](https://github.com/Crazy-Marvin/EllaTheGame/issues/new/choose).

 Hooray!
-You have successfully contributed to Flashy!
+You have successfully contributed to Ella - The Game!

-## How to Report a Security Vulnerability
+## How to report a security vulnerability

-Please send me an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Flashy%20Security%20Vulnerability).
-I may give you information how to community encrypted.
-More details may be found in the [`SECURITY.md`](https://github.com/Crazy-Marvin/Flashy/blob/trunk/.github/SECURITY.md)
+Please send me an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Ella%20-%20The%20Game%20Security%20Vulnerability).
+I may give you information how to communicate encrypted.
+More details may be found in the [`SECURITY.md`](https://github.com/Crazy-Marvin/EllaTheGame/blob/trunk/.github/SECURITY.md)

 Hooray!
-You have successfully contributed to Flashy!
+You have successfully contributed to Ella - The Game!

-## How to Contribute Money
+## How to contribute money (donate)

-Please send an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Flashy%20Donation) to discuss the details.
+Please send an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Ella%20-%20The%20Game%20Donation) to discuss the details.
 You may find some options on [this page](https://poopjournal.rocks/blog/donate/) too.

 Hooray!
-You have successfully contributed to Flashy!
+You have successfully contributed to Ella - The Game!